+D ^d 3Ø Fault, with Delayed Clearing ^e (stuck breaker or protection system failure): Evaluate for risks and consequences.
 Extreme event resulting in two or more (multiple) elements removed or Cascading out of service.
-3Ø Fault, with Delayed Clearing ^e (stuck breaker or protection system failure):

-- 1. Generator

-- 3. Transformer

-- 2. Transmission Circuit

-- 4. Bus Section

-3Ø Fault, with Normal Clearing^e:

-- 5. Breaker (failure or internal Fault) - 6.
-Loss of towerline with three or more circuits - 7.
-All transmission lines on a common right-of way - 8.
-Loss of a substation (one voltage level plus transformers) - Loss of a switching station (one voltage level plus transformers) - 10.
-Loss of all generating units at a station - 11.
-Loss of a large Load or major Load center - Failure of a fully redundant Special Protection System (or remedial action scheme) to operate when required - 13.
-Operation, partial operation, or misoperation of a fully redundant Special Protection System (or Remedial Action Scheme) in response to an event or abnormal system condition for which it was not intended to operate - Impact of severe power swings or oscillations from Disturbances in another Regional Reliability Organization.
+1. Generator3.
+Transformer2.
+Transmission Circuit4.
+Bus Section May involve substantial loss of customer Demand and generation in a widespread area or areas.
+3Ø Fault, with Normal Clearing^e: 5.
+Breaker (failure or internal Fault) Portions or all of the interconnected systems may or may not achieve a new, stable operating point.
+Evaluation of these events may 6.
+Loss of towerline with three or more circuits require joint studies with neighboring systems.
+7. All transmission lines on a common right-of way 8.
+Loss of a substation (one voltage level plus transformers) Loss of a switching station (one voltage level plus transformers) 10.
+Loss of all generating units at a station 11.
+Loss of a large Load or major Load center 12.
+Failure of a fully redundant Special Protection System (or remedial action scheme) to operate when required 13.
+Operation, partial operation, or misoperation of a fully redundant Special Protection System (or Remedial Action Scheme) in response to an event or abnormal system condition for which it was not intended to operate 14.
+Impact of severe power swings or oscillations from Disturbances in another Regional Reliability Organization.